 Surf’s up!
 Pack your rashies and goggles and take the family for a surfing safari at Wavehouse.
 Choose your wave: the Double Flowrider, suitable for beginners and younger kids, creates a safe, non-curling, endless sheet of water for bodyboarding fun.
 Want more?
 The Flowbarrel pumps 100,000 gallons of water per minute to flow as fast as 30mph – and creating surf up to 10m high!
 Check the site for sessions times so your kiddos can catch the right wave.

-Sentosa Cineblast, Imbiah Lookout Sentosa Island.
+Sentosa 4D Adventureland, Imbiah Lookout Sentosa Island.
 Open daily 10am-9pm (last show at 8.45pm).

 If you fancy something with a bit of history and love a child-friendly museum, then look no further than Fort Siloso.
-Entry is free (which helps if you are still paying the bills after an extravagant CNY!), but why not try out a 90 min guided tour to get the most out of the experience (from $10 for kids age over 7 and from $15 for adults)?
+Entry is free (which helps if you’re saving up for an extravagant CNY!), but why not try out a 90 min guided tour to get the most out of the experience (from $10 for kids age over 7 and from $15 for adults)?
 You will learn why the Fort was built and find out just what life was like for a soldier from times of old.
 You will also get to explore the underground ammunition stores and check out the WWII guns.
 End the tour with a visit to the Surrender Chambers to witness the two historic surrender moments that changed life in Singapore during WWII.

 If you are looking for the ultimate thrill-seeking experience for your over 7s then it doesn’t get much more exhilarating than sky diving!
 No aeroplanes or parachutes are involved so kids get all the fun without any of the risk.
 First-timer packages come with a training session, complimentary flight gear, personal training from a flight instructor and a flight certificate to prove that you and your small team of sky divers have defied gravity!